tenpy/tenpy/README.rst

 Introduction
 ------------
-TenPy is a Python Library for the simulation of strongly correlated quantum systems with tensor networks.
+TenPy is a Python library for the simulation of strongly correlated quantum systems with tensor networks.
 It's based on TenPy2, but tries to be readable and easy to understand for new peoples.
-A detailed list of changes compared to the previous TenPy can be found in docs/changes_TenPy.rst
+A list of changes compared to the previous TenPy can be found in docs/changes_TenPy.rst

 How do I get set up?
 --------------------